akiva147/signalpet-dev-fs-ha/README.md

 After that i started to implement the solution without i18next since i wa not fdamiliar with the library, and i looked up the internet to check what it the most affactive approach to my case.

 In the middle of the project i found out about i18next, so i tried to implement it, but saw no significant difference, and it resulted in more code, so i swiched back to the without-i18next approach, and finished the project.

+Other suggestions are: using vite instead of create-react-app, loading all the translation together, which is related to the request baching feature.

+About the second point in the Reuirements in the explenation: _Receive as an input the output language code.
+(The source language will always be
+English)_. i did not quite well understood it, so a implemented select in order to choose which language the website will be presented as.